gumaerc-testorg/5.301-january-iap-2012/content/pages/labs/_index.md

 [Legal Notice](/terms/)

 This section includes course modules for mastering a series of chemistry laboratory techniques.
 Information on the original research project assignment and a listing of techniques guides are also provided.
-All materials may be found in the complete laboratory manual. ([PDF - 2.4MB]({{< baseurl >}}/resources/mit5_301iap12_comp_manual)) (\*Please note: for users on Mac machines experiencing problems viewing the images, downloading and saving the document should resolve this issue.)
+All materials may be found in the complete laboratory manual. ({{% resource_link 05480a0e-e36a-74e8-9542-e5dd7a521c2d "PDF - 2.4MB" %}}) (\*Please note: for users on Mac machines experiencing problems viewing the images, downloading and saving the document should resolve this issue.)

-Video instruction tutorials from the Digital Lab Techniques Manual ([DLTM]({{< baseurl >}}/pages/study-materials)) are recommended for some of the modules and are noted below.
+Video instruction tutorials from the Digital Lab Techniques Manual ({{% resource_link 2b2835f7-837d-4adf-3472-70c8e945778c "DLTM" %}}) are recommended for some of the modules and are noted below.

 [Introductory Reading Assignment](#Introductory_Reading_Assignment)
 [Technique Modules](#Technique_Modules)